How To Dress Smart Casual For A Date

 There’s no upper age limit for jeans but if you’re older, I’d go for a smarter style.
 Dark indigo denim in a slim but not skinny cut is versatile enough to wear with a blazer and shirt for smarter occasions or a plain fitted t-shirt and trainers for a casual date, like a walk in the park.
-When buying jeans and trousers, make sure you look at your rear view in the mirror too to check how they fit on your bottom!
+When buying jeans and trousers, make sure you look at your rearview in the mirror too to check how they fit on your bottom!
 Fit is one of the most important things to looking well-dressed so get trousers taken up so they have a small break on the leg, not puddles of fabric gathering around your ankles.
-This will smarten up your smart casual for a date look!
+This will smarten up your smart-casual for a date look!

 The trick to getting a shirt that doesn’t look like you’re going to work and is more suitable for dating is to pay attention to the details.
-Choose softer collars or button down collars or perhaps even a rounded collar or collarless style if you want something different.
-A subtle pattern such as a small spot, floral print or small check will work well or go for a chambray cotton for a more casual style.
-A plain Oxford cotton button down in white or pale blue is a classic and will go well with smarter trousers or chinos depending on the occasion.
+Choose softer collars or button-down collars or perhaps even a rounded collar or collarless style if you want something different.
+A subtle pattern such as a small spot, floral print or small check will work well or go for chambray cotton for a more casual style.
+A plain Oxford cotton button-down in white or pale blue is a classic and will go well with smarter trousers or chinos depending on the occasion.
 If you want to leave it untucked, make sure it’s a bit shorter so it’s not completely covering your bottom.

 If you’re having dinner al fresco or going to an outdoor cinema for your date, then some knitwear may come in handy.
-Whichever style you choose – crew neck, v neck, long sleeved polo shirt, half zip – go for a plain fine gauge one with minimal logos.
+Whichever style you choose – crew neck, v neck, long-sleeved polo shirt, half zip – go for a plain fine gauge one with minimal logos.
 This will be a touch smarter than a sweatshirt or hoodie or you could even go for a knitted blazer style which sits well in between formal and casual.
-Go for simple neutrals like navy or grey or try out a colour like burgundy or dark green for change, to look smart casual for a date.
+Go for simple neutrals like navy or grey or try out colour like burgundy or dark green for a change, to look smart casual for a date.

 Switching your shoes can change the whole look of your outfit.
-Brown is more casual than black and goes really well with denim.
-You can make brogues or lace ups look more casual if you go for a moulded rubber, chunky or coloured sole, and suede is a bit more summery than leather.
+Brown is more casual than black and goes well with denim.
+You can make brogues or lace-ups look more casual if you go for a moulded rubber, chunky or coloured sole, and suede is a bit more summery than leather.
 You could also wear Chelsea or Chukka boots with jeans or casual trousers or monk-straps with smarter ones.
 Loafers are a good choice for more summery outfits and if you’re going on a casual date you could wear a pair of plain and simple leather trainers.
 Whatever shoes you choose, make sure they’re re-heeled, and polished if they’re leather, brushed if they’re suede, and clean if they’re trainers.

 You can show a bit of personality with your choice of accessories.
 In summer when you may not have so many options of accessories to wear, a woven or striped canvas belt can add some interest to your outfit.
 Tone it with your shoes and the rest of your outfit.
 A flash of socks in a subtle stripe or spot helps to make your outfit look finished off and make sure they’re fresh and new looking.
 A pocket square can be a fun addition to a blazer.
 Women notice these small details and if you’re paying attention to yourself and how you dress, it feels like you’ll pay more attention to her too!

-Sarah Gilfiillan is founder of Sartoria Lab – a menswear style consultancy providing personal styling and shopping services for men.
+Sarah Gilfillan is founder of Sartoria Lab – a menswear style consultancy providing personal styling and shopping services for men.
 If you’d like some help putting together outfits for dating, please get in touch.